Interstate 2: History

 On April 1, 2013, the Texas Department of Transportation (TxDOT) applied to use the I-2 designation on US 83 from Palmview to Harlingen.
-Approved by the American Association of State Highway and Transportation Officials at their May meeting, this 47 mi freeway was already constructed as an Interstate-grade limited-access facility.
+Approved by the American Association of State Highway and Transportation Officials at their May meeting, this 46.8 mi freeway was already constructed as an Interstate-grade limited-access facility.
 It connects with I-69E at Harlingen; and likewise with I-69C in the city of Pharr.

 The Federal Highway Administration approved the designation on May 24, 2013, and TxDOT followed suit on May 30, 2013.
-This action finalized the designations of not only I-2 but also of the sections of I-69E from Brownsville to Raymondville, I-69C from Pharr north to the end of the US 281 freeway facility near Edinburg, and also I-369 along a short segment of US 59 freeway west of Texarkana, which will be part of the proposed 115 mi connector between the main I-69 trunk in Tenaha and Texarkana.
-These approvals added over 100 mi to the Interstate Highway System in the Rio Grande Valley.
+This action finalized the designation of I-2.
 The signage was installed in mid-2013.

-The cluster consisting of the recently designated portions of I-2, I-69C, and I-69E in the Rio Grande Valley is not connected to the national Interstate network.
-This situation is slated to be remedied by scheduled projects to complete I-69E along US 77 between Raymondville and Robstown and to complete the southern end of the previously signed portion of the I-69 corridor connecting with I-37 west of Corpus Christi.
-Environmental Protection Agency approval for the expansion of the US 77 alignment to Interstate standards, including bypasses of the towns along the 91 mi routing, was obtained through a Finding of No Significant Impact statement issued on July 13, 2012;